 Alcohol misuse across Cheshire and Merseyside (C&M) costs around £994 million each year (£412 per head of population).
 Of these costs, only £218 million are direct costs to the NHS.
-Harm from alcohol, therefore, remains a significant issue.
-The C&M Directors of Public Health have identified licensing as an area where there is an opportunity to take action on a larger footprint that would complement local alcohol strategy work.
+Harm from alcohol, therefore, remains a significant issue for our local services and communities.

-The alcohol harm reduction work stream is led by Fiona Johnstone (Director of Health & Wellbeing, Wirral Council).
+The alcohol harm reduction work stream is led by Julie Webster (Director for Health & Wellbeing, Wirral Council).

 The work stream is focusing on several initiatives to reduce alcohol harm with the Cheshire & Merseyside Health & Care Partnership.
 These include the development of a new dashboard, roll out of Fibroscanners to detect liver damage at key locations, training and pathway development.